damko/from_unmark_to_nextcloud_bookmarks/README.md

 It's a php script which runs from the command line and uses PDO to migrate records from database to database, including tags and customized bookmarks titles.

+It also checks for duplicates (it's idempotent) and filters all the URL using a protocol different from ftp,http,https.

 No additional libraries are required.
 If you run a common LAMP you should be ready to go.
 Works with php 5 or 7 out of the box.

 ## Usage